-The euchromatin is loosely packed which means the histone and DNA interaction are loose, this allows enzymes to bind on DNA and perform metabolic reactions like transcription.
+The euchromatin is loosely packed which means the histone and DNA interaction is loose, allows enzymes to bind on DNA and perform catalytic reactions like transcription.

-But it is not a case with the heterochromatin region, here, the DNA is so tightly packed or wrapped with protein and does not allow enzymes to locate on it.
+But it isn’t the case with the heterochromatin region, here, the DNA is so tightly packed or wrapped that it does not allow enzymes to bind or work.

 Consequently, transcription can’t happen.

 Put simply, euchromatin regions are transcriptionally active and make a protein while the heterochromatin regions are transcriptionally inactive and can’t form a protein.

 Here also, the reason is the same.
-The heterochromatin is so compact that polymerase can’t do replication as fast as the euchromatin region, henceforth, the euchromatin replicates early while the rest are replication late.
+The heterochromatin is packed so compactly that polymerase can’t do replication as fast as it does do on the euchromatin region, henceforth, the euchromatin replicates early while the other one replicates late.

-As I said, protein only formed from the euchromatin portion, it is referred to as ‘gene-rich regions’ while the heterochromatin regions are referred to as ‘gene less region’.
+Genes are located in euchromatin regions.
+It is referred to as ‘gene-rich regions’ while the heterochromatin regions are referred to as ‘gene less regions’.

 Genes are function pieces of DNA that make protein, therefore almost all the genes are located in the euchromatin region.
 But not in the heterochromatin region.

 Their property to transcribe into protein makes the euchromatin region more genetically variable.
 It can produce variabilities.
 On the other side, the heterochromatin region is so dense that it maintains the structural integrity of the genome.